kosl/ihipp-examples/docs/week5.md

 1. Initialize device

-The first available CUDA device (GPU) is automatically initialized to ```0```, but you could still set it yourself by:
+The first available CUDA device (GPU) is automatically set to `0`, but you could still set it yourself by:

 ```
 CudaSetDevice(0);
 ```

-Such initialization is important in multi GPU systems where there's a need for switching from one device to another, e.g., switching to device ```1``` can be done with:
+Such initialization is important in multi GPU systems where there's a need for switching from one device to another, e.g., switching to device `1` can be done with:

 ```
 CudaSetDevice(1);
 ```

-It's a good approach to initialize CUDA through the ```CUDA_ERROR()``` API call:
+It's a good approach to initialize CUDA through the `CUDA_ERROR()` API call:

 ```
 CUDA_ERROR(cudaSetDevice(0));
 ```

 In this way a CUDA program will continue with execution only if a CUDA capable device is available.
-Sometimes it's useful to get the device properties through ```cudaGetDeviceProperties()``` by:
+Sometimes it's useful to get the device properties through `cudaGetDeviceProperties()` by:

 ```
 cudaDeviceProp prop;